Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Intrinsic Stabilizer Reduction

-In this section, we briefly review Kirwan blowups and then generalize the construction of Kirwan partial desingularizations of quotient stacks obtained by GIT given in \cite{KLS} to the more general setting of stacks with good moduli spaces.
+In this section, we review the notions of intrinsic and Kirwan blowups and then generalize the construction of the intrinsic stabilizer reduction of a quotient stack obtained by GIT given in \cite{KLS} to the more general setting of stacks with good moduli space.